MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/health-modeling.md

 - **Log data in the production environment**.
 Capture comprehensive data while the application operates in the production environment.
 Sufficient information is essential for health assessment and to diagnose any detected production problems.

 - **Log events at service boundaries**.
 Include a correlation ID that traverses service boundaries.
-When a transaction involves multiple services and one of them fails, the correlation ID helps you track requests throughout your application and pinpoint the cause of failure.
+If a transaction involves multiple services and one of them fails, the correlation ID helps you track requests throughout your application and pinpoint the cause of failure.

 - **Use asynchronous logging**.
 Avoid synchronous logging operations that might block application code.
 Asynchronous logging ensures availability by preventing request backlogs during log writes.